Forthcoming gig at Cafe Oto – Gentle Fire Reimagined, 1 March 2026

 'Evolver' UK premiere at Oxford University

 Evolver the collective virtual reality experience by Marshmallow Laser Feast, which I directed the sound and created the sound design for is premiering in the UK at Oxford University in October 2024.
-The piece is an ambisonic sound composition and features music from Meredith Monk, Jóhann Jóhannsson, Howard Skempton and Jonny Greenwood as well as a voiceover by Cate Blanchett written by the poet Daisy Lafarge.
+The piece has an ambisonic sound composition and features music from Meredith Monk, Jóhann Jóhannsson, Howard Skempton and Jonny Greenwood as well as a voiceover by Cate Blanchett written by the poet Daisy Lafarge.

 Symposium: Tune in to Reality! at the Badischer Kunstverein, Karlsruhe, 2/3 May 2024